 Are you a student that’s aging off of your parent’s healthcare plan?
 Check out our article on student health insurance in Arkansas.

 Are subsidies available in Arkansas?

 There are subsidies available through the federal government.
 In 2020, 88% of people enrolled in the Arkansas Marketplace received subsidies through Obamacare.
 It’s also Advanced Premium Tax Credits and is up from 2019.
 The average monthly subsidy received in 2020 was $382.

 Can you purchase off-exchange insurance coverage in Arkansas?

 Yes.
 You can purchase health insurance in Arkansas outside of the Marketplace, even if it’s not open enrolment.
 Contact an agent to determine what plans are available to you and what the costs are.

 Short-term health insurance in Arkansas offers coverage for a limited period.
-It is great if you are between jobs, needs an affordable solution to traditional health insurance, or are waiting for group coverage to start.
+It is great if you are between jobs and need an affordable solution to traditional health insurance or are waiting for group coverage to start.

 There are a few different options for Arkansas health insurance for low-income people.
 Medicare and Medicaid are excellent choices for coverage in Arkansas.

 Arkansas health insurance for low-income residents comes in the form of Medicare.
 To be eligible for Medicare, you must be a resident of Arkansas and have a financial situation characterized as low-income or very low-income.